bwsw/sj-platform/SJDocs/source/Glossary.rst

   :sorted:

 Batch
-  A minimum time interval during which a handler collect events in a stream.
+  A minimum data set for a handler to collect events in a stream.

 Configurations
   Settings required for the module performance.